 What is VSR?

-ASAP-NYCB's Veteran Supported Recovery (VSR) is a peer specialty certification for professionals interested in offering specialized peer support to Veterans.
-The VSR certification and associated role-specific training have been developed in response to demand from the field, first voiced at the ASAP Veterans Summit in Tarrytown, New York in 2019.
-With seed funding from the Mother Cabrini Foundation, development work began in March 2020.
+NYCB's Veteran Supported Recovery (VSR) is a peer specialty certification for professionals interested in offering specialized peer support to Veterans.
+The VSR certification and associated role-specific training have been developed in response to demand from the field.

 The Orientation 5-hour training module, required for non-Veteran certification candidates, is now available online.
-This module is designed to give non-Veterans a more complete understanding of military culture, jargon and values.
-The core 20-hour VSR training was launched for Veterans Day 2021 and is available here.
+This module is designed to give non-Veterans a more complete understanding of military culture and values.
+The core 20-hour VSR training is available here.
 Both trainings are offered online only.

-Both the Orientation Module and the VSR Training are also ASAP-NYCB approved for continuing education credits (CARC, CRPA, CRPA-parenthetics) when not applied to VSR certification.
+Both the Orientation Module and the VSR Training are also NYCB approved for continuing education credits (CARC, CRPA, CRPA-parenthetics) when not applied to VSR certification.

 What is the VSR training program?